 A credit card with a big sign-up bonus can cut your trans-Atlantic airfare by half or more.

 An airline card or flexible travel credit card that offers a credit for Global Entry will speed you through security and customs when you return.
-Cards with this perk include the Bank of American Premium Rewards credit card, the Capital One Venture Rewards Card and United Explorer Card (each with a $95 annual fee) and the Chase Sapphire Reserve or the Platinum Card® from American Express (with $450 and $550 annual fees, respectively).
+Cards with this perk include the Bank of American Premium Rewards credit card ($95 annual fee) and United Explorer Card ($0 annual fee in first year, $95 thereafter), the Capital One Venture Rewards Credit Card ($0 annual fee in first year, $95 thereafter) and the Chase Sapphire Reserve or the Platinum Card® from American Express (with $450 and $550 annual fees, respectively).

 Once through security, you can avoid crowded gate areas by waiting for your flight in the quiet and comfort of an airport lounge.
 If you’re famished from your flight, grab a meal and drink before you catch a cab to your hotel.